 - Inspecting trees and surrounding vegetation allows a professional landscaper to check whether any dead trees or branches could become hazardous in extreme weather conditions.

-- Installing a security system allows remote monitoring of the property, which helps preventing break-ins and remaining alert and aware of the overall conditions.
+- Installing a security system allows remote monitoring of the property, which helps prevent break-ins.
 Video, Bluetooth and sensor systems are able to send out real-time alerts that facilitate immediate responses following the detection of unexpected activity but also leaks and electrical faults.
-Even opting for a simpler system – such as automatic, pre-set outdoor lighting for the night time – can be significantly helpful with making the property look occupied to potential burglars.
+Even opting for a simpler system – such as automatic, pre-set outdoor lighting for the night time – can be helpful with making the property look occupied to potential burglars.

 - Directing mail and packages to a new address makes the property look occupied by avoiding overflowing mailboxes and busy porches to become a clear sign of vacancy to passerby’s, which again can be an invitation for break-ins.

 Keepe is an on-demand maintenance solution for property managers and independent landlords.